Iran: pointed pellets, tear gas and rubber bullets fired at plane protesters

 “Iran’s security forces have once again carried out a reprehensible attack on the rights of Iranian people to peaceful expression and assembly, and resorted to unlawful and brutal tactics.

 “The Iranian authorities must end the repression as a matter of urgency and ensure the security forces exercise maximum restraint and respect protesters’ rights to peaceful expression and assembly.

 “Detainees must be protected from torture and other ill-treatment, and all those who have been arbitrarily detained must be released.”

 Scores of arrests, with reports of at least one sexual assault

 There are reports that scores of people, including university students, have been arrested in cities where protests have taken place, including Ahvaz in Khuzestan province, Amol and Babol in Mazandaran province, Esfahan in Esfahan province, Shiraz in Fars province, Tabriz in East Azerbaijan province, and Tehran.
 Amnesty has received information that in at least two cities - Amol and Tehran - the authorities are denying detainees’ families information about their fate and whereabouts, amounting to enforced disappearance.

 Amnesty has also received shocking allegations of sexual violence against at least one woman arbitrarily arrested by plain-clothed security agents and detained for several hours in a police station.
-According to an informed source, while in detention the woman was taken to a room where she was questioned by a security official who forced her to perform oral sex on him and attempted to rape her.
+According to an informed source, while in detention the woman was taken to a room where she was questioned by a security official who raped her by forcing her to perform oral sex on him and attempted forced sexual intercourse with her.

 More than 300 killed in earlier wave of protests